waldur/waldur-helm/docs/bootstrap.md

 ## Bootstrap configuration
-You can create a bootstrapping script and helm will run it right after Waldur release installation.
+You can create a bootstrapping script and Helm will run it right after Waldur release installation.

 Example script:
 ```bash